wiwa1978/blog-hugo-netlify/content/networkprogrammability/__2020-04-28_DNAC_Part5_PythonRequests.md

   - Python
 ---
 ### Introduction
  In [this](https://blog.wimwauters.com/networkprogrammability/2020-04-29_dnac_part4_postman_networkdiscovery/) we have been showing some POSTMAN samples for running a Network Discovery and Command Runner.
 In the next sections, we will explore how we can achieve exactly the same using Python Requests.
+I recommend you to first go through the POSTMAN post before attempting this one.

+### Note about equipment

+In this post, I'm using my own DNAC in my lab.
+However, if you want to follow along, you could also use a Cisco sandbox environment delivered by [Cisco Devnet](https://developer.cisco.com).
+To get a list of all sandboxes, check out [this](https://devnetsandbox.cisco.com/) link.
+For this tutorial, you could use [this](https://devnetsandbox.cisco.com/RM/Diagram/Index/b8d7aa34-aa8f-4bf2-9c42-302aaa2daafb?diagramType=Topology) one.
+Note that this is a reservable instance as the always-on is restricted in functionality.

 ### Device Discovery
+DNAC allows you to discover devices in your network by scanning the network based on a given IP range or through CDP.
+Let’s see how the IP range based discovery works.

 ###### Get Credentials
+The following Python snippet

 ```python
 import requests